Moravian University Police Department

 All students are required either to register with e2Campus or to sign a form indicating that they do not have a cell phone or that they purposely choose not to enroll in e2Campus.

 E2campus will also send the same alerts via e-mail notification for those who provide an e-mail address when they register.
-E2campus also sends out the notification to digital signage displays located around campus, external web pages (Moravian.edu), the Student Portal AMOS, and to the desktops of college-owned computers, and personally-owned computers that are registered, that are turned on at the time of the notification.
+E2campus also sends out the notification to digital signage displays located around campus, external web pages (Moravian.edu), the Student Portal AMOS, and to the desktops of University-owned computers, and personally-owned computers that are registered, that are turned on at the time of the notification.

-The third notification tier involves manually sending the same message that was sent via e2campus to all of the college-owned telephones located on the desks of faculty and staff around campus (also accessible from off-campus locations).
+The third notification tier involves manually sending the same message that was sent via e2campus to all of the University-owned telephones located on the desks of faculty and staff around campus (also accessible from off-campus locations).

 Additional efforts are made to advise members of the campus community on a timely basis about any campus crime and crime-related problems.
 These efforts are in compliance with the Clery Act and include the following: